 All fines are due by the date the judge specifies in court.
 Your paperwork will reflect the amount owed and the due date.
 If you fail to comply with the court’s order, you will be subject to increased penalties of at least $300, a warrant for your arrest may be issued, and the court may pursue collection through the Franchise Tax Board, the State Board of Equalization, and other collection agencies.

 Personal Checks, Bank Cashier's Checks, Drafts or Money Orders, payable to the "Clerk of the Court" and Credit Cards (MasterCard and Visa) will be accepted by the Santa Barbara County Superior Court in payment of any fee, service charge, fine or bail deposit.
 If a check is returned for non-sufficient funds or "account closed", the payor must reimburse the Court with cash, or cashier's check plus a service fee for the actual cost as determined by consultation between the Court Administrator and the County Auditor's Office.

 You may access and pay your fine online here.
+MasterCard or Visa only.

 Automated Telephone Information

 Note: in order to use this service, you must have your citation number.
 The system is available 24 hours a day, 7 days a week, in both English and Spanish.

 Your credit card will be charged a convenience fee for the use of this system.
 Types of information provided by the automated system are:

 - Fine and bail amounts.